A Military Spouse Should Know How to Safely Manage the Home

-However, at the same time, I do believe that at least one trusted person should have a track on your movements.
-When your spouse is deployed, and if you are alone with the kids, it’s good to give a daily heads up to one or two trusted people.
+When your spouse is deployed, it’s good to give a daily heads up to one or two trusted people.
 Offline and via private phone or text messages.
 Every morning, I tell my mother where I plan to go for the day, just so she can have an idea.
 My husband’s mother also visits often to make sure I’m safe.

 Keep one trusted person as your safe daily contact.